ablyss74/cle_theme/Readme.txt

 #### Single-User Method ####

-If you don’t have a password make sure you setup one up…
+If you don’t have a password make sure you set one up…

     sudo passwd $(whoami)